-Fossil fuels is a generic term for fuels that come from dead organic material.
-That is why it is called fossil, which basically means the remains of a dead plant or animal.
-Today, these fossils are used as fuel.
+Fuels that come from dead organic material are known as fossil fuels.
+That is why it is called fossil, which means the remains of a dead plant or animal.
+Today, these fossils get used as fuel.
 The most common examples are oil, gas and coal.
-Together, they are the biggest contributors to global warming and climate change.
-This is because the burning of fossil fuels – which is done to produce heat and thereby energy – releases enormous amounts of greenhouse gases.
-Too much of these gases contributes to a strong greenhouse effect, which results in a warmer climate.
+Together, they are the most significant contributors to global warming and climate change.
+The reason for this is that the burning of fossil fuels – which gets done to produce heat and energy – releases large amounts of greenhouse gases.
+Too many of these gases contribute to a strong greenhouse effect, which results in global warming.

 What are fossil fuels?

-As mentioned, fossil fuels are the remains of dead plants and animals, in other words prehistoric organic material.
+As mentioned, they are the remains of dead plants and animals.
+In other words, prehistoric organic material.
 They have been stored at the bottom of oceans, seas and lakes for millions of years.
-Creating a process that results in coal, oil and natural gas.
-The process includes pressure and high temperatures that compress the material to for instance oil.
+Pressure and high temperatures have compressed the dead material into coal, oil or natural gas.

-New fossil fuels are always created.
-Although the process take millions of years.
-Since humans consume fossil fuels at an unimaginable fast rate, the current resources are becoming scarce.
-In other words, humans are consuming fossil fuels at a higher rate than they are produced by nature.
+New fossil fuels get created constantly.
+However, the process takes millions of years.
+Since humans consume energy at a very high rate, the current resources are scarce.
+In other words, humans are consuming fossil fuels at a higher rate than they get produced by nature.
 Furthermore, the burning of these fuels contributes to the greenhouse effect.
-This is the largest issue with the fuels.
+This effect is the most significant issue with the energy source.

-For instance, the burning releases carbon dioxide to the atmosphere.
+For instance, burning fossil fuels release carbon dioxide into the atmosphere.
 This particular gas is very good at absorbing the heat from the sun.
-More so, almost half of the carbon dioxide that is released, stays in the atmosphere for over 1000 years.
-The burning also releases other emissions such as soot and harmful gases such as sulphur dioxide and nitrogen oxides.
-These harmful gases are sometimes part of the smog one can see in the pollution of big cities.
+More so, almost half of the released carbon dioxide stays in the atmosphere for over 1000 years.
+The burning also releases other emissions, such as soot and harmful gases like sulphur dioxide and nitrogen oxides.
+These gases are sometimes part of the smog, intense air pollution, in big cities.
 They are toxic to humans and most other life on earth.